kurogane677/jdx-plugin/README.md

 # jdx-plugin
-Joget DX Plugin that i create with my own hand
+Joget DX Plugin that I create when I'm using Joget Workflow framework